 England, Scotland, Wales and Northern Ireland make up the United Kingdom (UK).
 There was a time when the East India Company and the British monarchy ruled over half the known world.
-The British had set up trading outposts, colonies and eventually leaving an English imprint on places as far spread out as Australia, India and the West Indies.
-Today, Great Britain has a constitutional monarchy with her royal majesty, Queen Elizabeth II still inspiring the people of the country.
+The British had set up trading outposts and colonies, eventually leaving an English imprint on places as far as Australia, India and the West Indies.
+Today, Great Britain has a constitutional monarchy with Queen Elizabeth II, her royal majesty, still inspiring the people of the country.

-Institutions like the University of Oxford and the University of Cambridge have stood the test of time and have continued to inspire and challenge students to become outstanding individuals and responsible citizens with their excellent courses.
-The UK has a strong Asian community with people from India, Pakistan, Bangladesh, Sri Lanka and Nepal all living there.
+Institutions like the University of Oxford and University of Cambridge have stood the test of time and have continued to inspire and challenge students to become outstanding individuals and responsible citizens, with their excellent courses.
+The UK has a strong Asian community with people from India, Pakistan, Bangladesh, Sri Lanka and Nepal.

-Why it makes sense to opt for the UK
+Why it makes sense to opt for the UK/Study in the UK

 - Still the very best for education in law, sciences, management and humanities.

 - Has the finest research and teaching facilities.

 - Students can find affordable housing options, and lots of student hostels and home-stays are available.

 - A strong Asian community in the major cities in the UK.

 - A degree from a reputed institution in the UK will enhance your CV.